pomerium/pomerium/docs/guides/upstream-mtls.md

 # Upstream mTLS With Pomerium

-Part of a complete zero-trust security model is secure communication between your authenticated proxy (Pomerium) and the upstream service it provides access to.
+Part of a complete zero-trust security model is secure communication between your identity-aware access proxy (Pomerium) and the upstream service it provides access to.
 This means both Pomerium *and* the upstream service will authenticate each other.

-Pomerium confirms the identity of the upstream service by the TLS certificate it serves.
+Pomerium confirms the identity of an upstream service by the TLS certificate it serves.
 See [`tls_custom_ca_file`] and [`tls_server_name`] for more information on configuring Pomerium to accept an upstream's TLS certificate.

+Generally, every organization has a preferred method of managing internal certificates.
 How an upstream service is configured to validate and accept client certificates is entirely up to that specific service and how it's configured.
 To provide a general explanation, in this guide we will use [OpenSSL] and [mkcert] to demonstrate how to configure Pomerium to provide the client certificate.

 ## Before You Begin

-- To simplify this proof-of-concept demonstration, we assume that Pomerium is running in all-in-one mode as a system service with the configuration file in the [standard location](/docs/install/binary.md#configuration-file), configured to communicate with an identity provider (**IdP**), and all command are run on the same host.
+- To simplify this proof-of-concept, we assume that Pomerium is running in all-in-one mode as a system service with the configuration file in the [standard location](/docs/install/binary.md#configuration-file), configured to communicate with an identity provider (**IdP**), and all command are run on the same host.
 You may have to move files and/or adjust paths and commands to match a different configuration.

     See [Install - Binaries](/docs/install/binary.md) for more information on initial setup.